 There is also a large, heated basement space with running water, best suited for rough or large scale work.
 The basement can also be used for workshops, artist talks, screenings or exhibitions.

 FISKARS AiR CORDINATOR

 HOW TO APPLY

 The residence is open to professionals from all creative businesses, nationalities and ages.
 This includes working craftspeople, designers, visual artists, architects, industrial designers, performing artists, composers, musicians, curators, producers, journalists, writers and researchers.
 We like to prioritize international guests however Finnish artists may be considered.
 Families and work groups are also welcomed.
 The residency house is located on top of a hill and has a small staircase so it is not well suited for physically impared.

 Artists/professionals are selected once a year on the basis of applications.
-The next application period for residencies 2019 will open in September 2018.
+The application period for residencies 2020 is until the 20th of October 2019.
 The selection is made by a group of selected professionals in areas of Arts, Crafts and Design.
 When needed professionals from other areas (for example musicians or writers) may also be consulted.
 The elections committee members are selected on yearly or bi-yearly basis.

 Artist does not pay any rent for the residency apartment.
 However a monthly maintenance fee of 300€ is required.
 The fee covers basic maintenance, hosting and coordination costs, water cost, electricity and wireless broadband connection.
 The fee should be paid at least two (2) months prior to the first day of offered and confirmed residence period.
 If the fee is not transferred to the residence bank account in time the period will be cancelled.

 Artist must finance their own travel to/from the village, her/his food and other daily requirements including working materials.
 The Fiskars AiR does not offer any funding for travel, material or living expenses.
 The artist is responsible of arranging visas, permits, his/her personal health insurances and other insurances if and when needed.